Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Background and Related Work

 \section{Background and Related Work}

-In this section, we lay out the building blocks necessary for motivating why we use the IFE to diagnose the gradient-based nature of ICL.
+In this section, we lay out the building blocks necessary for motivating why we use the IFE to diagnose the error-driven nature of ICL.
 Our experimental approach is formally described in Section \ref{sec:overview}.